 Thirteen volumes in, One must have absolute faith in his ability to constantly turn out new characters, and so has very little sentimentality about any of them.
 A few are around for the long term, but most are there as cannon fodder, sent to an untimely and often very funny end.
 The comedy timing is perfect, with Bones an unfortunate casualty in the opening chapter.

 One has three plots on the go, and while we drop in on the plague of monsters affecting the various cities, this time he concludes Saitama’s participation at the martial arts contest.
 Saitama is masquerading as someone else, disguising himself with a preposterous wig, and the final bout is a wonderfully delivered farcical sequence.
 The near invincible Suiryu believes he’s toying with Saitama, when in fact Saitama’s greatest concern is keeping the wig on.

 Established as the number one top dog superhero is Handsome Kamen, who combines his hero career with film roles and music.
 What’s he been doing since the Monster Association launched their attack?
 It answers a question readers may have had, but it’s a going through the motions bonus story.
 That doesn’t matter.
 It’s only a few pages concluding a first rate volume.
-14 is next.
+The Depths of Despair is next.